WesleyCharlesBlake/wesleycharlesblake.github.io/_posts/2018-02-03-packer-and-terraform.md

+---
+layout: default
+title: "Automating with Packer and TerraForm"
+---

 ### Automating with Packer and TerraForm

 [Hashicorp](https://www.hashicorp.com/) have created some amazing tools to help engineers in orchestrating cloud architecture.
 Two tools I want to go through are [Packer](https://www.packer.io/) and [TerraForm](https://www.terraform.io)